giladbarnea/django_home_assignment/dev/merged-awesome-django.md

 - [django-admin-interface](https://github.com/fabiocaccamo/django-admin-interface) - The ultimate admin interface, based on a modern flat theme, it lets you customize the admin title, logo and colors by the admin itself.
 - [django-admin-tools](https://github.com/django-admin-tools/django-admin-tools) - A collection of extensions/tools for the default django administration interface.
 - [django-admin2](https://github.com/jazzband/django-admin2) - Extendable, adaptable rewrite of django.contrib.admin
+- [django-axes](https://github.com/jazzband/django-axes) - is a very simple way for you to keep track of failed login attempts, both for the Django admin and for the rest of your site.
+- [django-csp](https://github.com/mozilla/django-csp) - Adds [Content-Security-Policy](http://www.w3.org/TR/CSP/) headers to Django.
+- [django-debreach](https://github.com/lpomfrey/django-debreach) - BREACH mitigation for Django apps.
+- [django-feature-policy](https://github.com/adamchainz/django-feature-policy) - Set the draft security HTTP header `Feature-Policy` on a Django app.
 - [django-flat-responsive](https://github.com/elky/django-flat-responsive) - An extension for Django admin and django-flat-theme that makes interface mobile friendly.
 - [django-flat-theme](https://github.com/elky/django-flat-theme) - A flat theme for Django admin interface.
 Modern, fresh, simple. ([merged into Django 1.9+](https://docs.djangoproject.com/en/1.9/releases/1.9/#new-styling-for-contrib-admin))
 - [django-fluent-dashboard](https://github.com/django-fluent/django-fluent-dashboard) - An improved django-admin-tools dashboard for Django projects.